shreyas253/variational_NP_BMM/README.md

 [2] C. M. Bishop, Pattern recognition and machine learning.
 Springer, 2006.

 [3] J. Taghia, Z. Ma, and A. Leijon.
-Bayesian estimation of the von-Mises Fisher mixture model with variational inference, IEEE Trans.
-Pattern Analysis and Machine Intelligence, vol. 36, no. 9, pp. 1701-1715, 2014.
+Bayesian estimation of the von-Mises Fisher mixture model with variational inference, IEEE TPAMI, vol. 36, no. 9, pp. 1701-1715, 2014.